A recipe for Encharcada (Portuguese Soaked Eggs)! Threads of egg yolk are simmered in a cinnamon-infused syrup for quite the decadent dessert.

 Instructions

-- In a wide pot, heat the sugar, water, and cinnamon stick over medium heat.
+- In a medium saucepan, bring the sugar, water, cinnamon stick, and lemon zest to a simmer over medium heat.

-- In a large bowl, beat together the egg yolks until smooth.
+- In a large bowl, beat together the egg and egg yolks until smooth.

 Dannii